tjarkdoering/pycon/README.md

 ## ToDo

 Oh so much:
-* make it more resilient to user input error
+* Make it more resilient to user input error
+  * Add exceptions for empty arguments
+  * Ignore upper/lower case differences
 * add more conversions
 * improve overall code quality
+  * use `argpars`?